Midou-Mni/July-Portfolio-backend/POSTMAN_TESTING.md

 1. Open the `Reviews > Delete Review` request
 2. Replace `:reviewId` in the URL with the ID of the review you created
+3. Ensure the Authorization header is set with the admin token
-3. Send the request
+4. Send the request
-4. Verify you receive a 200 OK response confirming the review was deleted
+5. Verify you receive a 200 OK response confirming the review was deleted
+6. Verify the review is no longer returned when getting reviews by project

 ### 5. Testing Error Handling